과학 동물 식물 인물 역사 지구 우주 심리

 31

 The Moon is more than just a beautiful object in the night sky.
 It plays an important role in Earth’s tides, climate, and rotation.
-If the Moon suddenly disappeared, Earth would face many changes.
-One major effect would be on tides.
-The Moon’s gravity pulls on Earth’s oceans, creating high ...
+If the Moon suddenly disappeared, Earth would face many changes. ...

 32